hhar056/Beta-Analysis/Report.md

 Beta appears to depend on the average trading volume (in dollar terms) of the security, and Beta increases as volume increases.

-For NZX data, the relationship described a large amount of the variance in Beta, i.e. volume was a reaonably good predictor of Beta.
+For NZX data, the relationship described around 20% of the variance in beta

-For the S&P500 data, the relationship did not describe a large amount of the variance in Beta, i.e. the model is not a good predictor of Beta
+For the S&P500 data, the relationship described around 3% of the variance in beta

-For the combined data set, the relationship described a large amount of the variance in Beta, i.e. volume was a reaonably good predictor of Beta.
+For the combined data set, the relationship described around 29% of the variance in beta

-The relationship is multiplicative
+The coefficient of each model is about 0.07, meanin gif we increase the average trading volume of a security by 1%, we would expect an increase in Beta of 0.07%.